nfqsolutions/pylm/docs/source/introduction.rst

 PALM is a library to create clusters of high-performance micro-services with simple and reusable components.
-In PALM, all servers are equal, and they have the same capabilities: a RPC mechanism, a cache, logging, performance counters...
+In PALM, all servers are equal, and they have the same capabilities: inbound and outbound ports, calling conventions, cache, logging, performance counters...
 PALM also provides the required infrastructure to configure and monitor the cluster.